CyberSyntek/i01-GesturesWithPython/README.md

 i01_head_neck.setSpeed(None)
 ```

-Again if going back to the servo service, you can see that it has changed the speed limit to Max.
+Again if going back to the servo service, you can see that it has changed the speed limit to Max / removed limits.

 ![SpeedNone2](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/fedb3ab6-d255-445f-9b24-141c0eb37875)